Anston

 Anston is a civil parish in South Yorkshire, England, formally known as North and South Anston.
-The parish of Anston consists of the settlements of North Anston and South Anston, divided by the Anston Brook.
+The parish of Anston consists of the settlements of North Anston and South Anston, which are separated by the Anston Brook.

 History

-Anston, first recorded as Anestan is from the Old English āna stān, meaning "single or solitary stone".
+Anston, first recorded as Anestan, comes from the Old English āna stān, meaning "single or solitary stone".
 In the Domesday Book (1086) North and South Anston (Anestan and Litelanstan) were both held by Roger de Busli.

 South Anston was an ancient parish in the wapentake of Strafforth and Tickhill in the West Riding of Yorkshire.
 It was a large parish, also known as Anston cum Membris, which also included North Anston and the township of Woodsetts.
 When civil parishes were created in 1866, Woodsetts became a separate civil parish and the remaining part of the parish became the civil parish of North and South Anston.
 In 1974 the parish was transferred to the Metropolitan Borough of Rotherham in the new county of South Yorkshire.

 The original interest for the area (beyond Anston's agricultural uses) was the sandy "Anstone" Magnesian Limestone, but the real growth in Anston's population was more due to the sinking of the Dinnington Main Colliery in the early 20th century.

 Anston railway station opened on 20 May 1912 and closed on 2 December 1929.